 Experiment with the wonders of pressure and condensation by crushing a soda can with nothing but air and water!

-Inspire your young writer with a fun activity on how to write like Jack Kerouac.
+Inspire your young writer with an activity on how to write like Jack Kerouac.
 Your student can read quotes from famous influences such as F. Scott Fitzgerald.

 This difficult KenKen® puzzle is ready for your high school student to master!
 All he needs are good computation skills and a fair amount of logic.

 Engage your high school student's logic and critical thinking skills as he completes this KenKen® math puzzle.